EnigmaCurry/dry_agent/README.md

  * Your workstation (tmux) sessions are unaffected by app reloads.

-Dev mode is set to only run in your shell foreground (it adds the docker args `--rm -it`).
+Dev mode is set to only run in your shell foreground (it adds the docker arg `--rm`).
 To quit, press Ctrl-C several times.
 If you run `make install` it will disable development mode and go back into production mode in the background.